 The Society organizes several programs that occur on a regular or semi-regular basis.
-In contrast to our signature events, which hold nationwide significance, the Society’s ongoing programs are created to fulfill the local need of promoting Japanese culture within the Nation’s Capitol area.
+The Society’s ongoing programs are created to fulfill the local need of promoting Japanese culture within the Nation’s Capitol area.

 While these programs cover a wide range of subjects – from the history of Christianity in Japan to whiskey tastings – their shared goal is to introduce Americans to the many facets of Japanese culture that may not be as publicized within the mainstream media or popular culture.